ajaxian79/algorithms/notes/lis.md

 - DP[i] depends only on DP[i-1] and DP[i-2]; rolling two scalars suffices.

 - Lower bound: smallest `i` with `a[i] >= target`.
 Always returns `[0, n]`.

+- Boyer-Moore: candidate + counter; reset on tie; verify on second pass.